-As a member of the Village, you are required to enroll in HESS 295 in the fall, a two-credit course.
-The class is an experiential learning opportunity to creatively and critically assess and enhance the seven dimensions of wellness through assignments both in and out of the classroom.
+As a member of the Village, you are required to enroll in HES 295 in the fall, a two-credit course.
+The class is an experiential learning opportunity to creatively and critically assess and enhance the eight dimensions of wellness through assignments both in and out of the classroom.

 - Live in a community that supports a healthy, balanced life.

 - Participate in high impact programming created exclusively for Wellness Village residents.

 - Give back to the community.

 - Build leadership skills to help you grow and advance.

 - Live in Wood Hall on East Campus.

 8 Dimensions of Wellness